1.2" Polished Bumblebee Jasper Cubes

 Quantity discounts available.

 Bumblebee jasper is the trade name for a vibrantly colored, fibrous calcite mined exclusively from Mount Papandayan in Indonesia.
-It is has very distinctive yellow, orange and black banding that resembles the color patterns of a bumblebee, hence the name.
+It is has very distinctive yellow, orange, and black banding resembling the color patterns of a bumblebee, hence the name.
 The orange and yellow colors are mainly caused by finely dispersed realgar while the black bands are caused by pyrite.
-Technically it is not a jasper as it is primarily calcite and contains very little silica.
+Technically it is not a jasper, as it is primarily calcite and contains very little silica.

 A Note On Toxicity

-Many websites list bumblebee jasper as a toxic mineral as it contains realgar which itself has a high arsenic content.
-But, the realgar within bumblebee jasper, in a polished state is not readily absorbed through the skin.
-So, it would be fairly safe to handle as long as you don't lick it, and we'd probably recommend washing your hands after handling just to be on the safe side.
+Many websites list bumblebee jasper as a toxic mineral since it contains realgar, which has a high arsenic content.
+But, in a polished state, the realgar within bumblebee jasper is not readily absorbed through the skin.
+Therefore it is fairly safe to handle, though we recommend washing your hands after handling just to be on the safe side.

-The real danger would be to anyone cutting/polishing the stone or handling raw, unpolished bumblebee jasper.
-The dust created could easily be inhaled or ingested which would pose a serious health risk.
+The real danger is to anyone cutting/ or polishing the stone or handling raw, unpolished bumblebee jasper.
+The dust created could easily be inhaled or ingested, which would pose a serious health risk.

 FOR SALE